 Indicate time estimates on the agenda.
 Announcing how long you will commit to an item indicates priorities and promotes peer sanctioning of the verbose.

 Evaluate the logic of your time investments.
 All things being equal, keep discussions brief about a special event that will net $5,000.
 Invest more time to discuss a $50,000 corporate gift prospect.

 Establish tactics for each agenda item.
 How will you quickly frame each topic?
 What questions will you ask?
 Predict what questions the board may ask.
 Plan your answers.

 Include one opportunity for board members to hold one-on-one conversations with others.
 Adding a group exercise may seem like a surefire way to torpedo your timeframe.
 However, directed five-minute conversations build relationships, are enjoyable, and precede insightful group discussions.
 Everyone starts your group discussion knowing the opinion of at least one other person on a topic.

 Study your draft agenda from a macro viewpoint.
 Are the issues and questions raised strategic or management-oriented?
 Unless you seek management help, adjust your questions to reflect strategy.
 For more, watch How to Help Your Nonprofit Board Stay in the Governance Lane.

 As a nonprofit leader, you can help your board maximize the benefit they make for your nonprofit.
-Plan your meetings and create gold.
+Plan your meetings so you create engaging nonprofit board meetings. gold.
 Print out this list and keep it in your board agenda file.

 Get free practical nonprofit tools, innovative insights, and valuable opportunities just for nonprofit CEOs in your inbox.
 Sign up today to receive your copy of “Top 5 Resources for Nonprofit Board Recruitment.”